chrmk/post-corona-lookbook/README.md

-# CDTM Center Venture 2020:<br>Post-Corona Lookbook on Social Relationships
+# CDTM Center Venture 2020:<br>Post-Corona Lookbook on Social Bonding

 > „Prolonged or intermittent social distancing may be necessary into 2022“,
 says the Harvard School of Public Health.